-Once upon a time an industrial designer and a patent attorney started yarning about what they had been doing over the weekend.
-The patent attorney, an electrical engineer by training, had a small hobby farm and had been repairing holes made in fences by wild pigs and kangaroos.
-The industrial designer was intrigued to hear that something as straightforward as a fence could have so many problems.
+An industrial designer (Ian) and a patent attorney (Fraser) started yarning about what they had been doing over the weekend.
+Fraser, had a small hobby farm and had been repairing holes made in fences by wild pigs and kangaroos.
+Ian was intrigued to hear that something as straightforward as a fence could have so many problems.

 And so a mutual cooperation aimed at improving Australia’s fences was born.

 The initial problem that Wireman tried to address was joining barbed wire without the use of a device that needed to be left in the fence.

 It was a big challenge, and the construction of a number of prototypes only showed how difficult a problem it was to solve.
 Non the less, while watching contractors trying to remove the barbs from barbed wire (to make it easier to join), Ian saw a problem that could be solved, and the DE BARBER came into existence.